 Ability to apply knowledge and understanding: the student must demonstrate the ability to use their acquired knowledge to solve real problems on real images.
 Moreover, he/she must demonstrate to own adequate knowledge to postulate and discuss original solutions to real case studies.

-Autonomy of judgment: the student should be able to assess independently the results coming from the scientific literature and from commercial solutions proposed in the field of digital image processing.
+Autonomy of judgement: the student should be able to assess independently the results coming from the scientific literature and from commercial solutions proposed in the field of digital image and video processing.

 Communication skills: the student should be able to discuss approaches and algorithms in the field of study using academic rigor and appropriate terms.
 He/She must grab the key aspects of solutions in the literature and be able to illustrate and summarise their principles of working.